The Challenger (2015 film)

-The Challenger is a 2015 American sports drama film written and directed by Kent Moran and executive produced by Michael Clarke Duncan, who also co-stars in his last feature film released after his death.
+The Challenger is a 2015 American sports drama film written and directed by Kent Moran and executive produced by Michael Clarke Duncan, who also co-stars in his last feature film released three years after his death in 2012.
 Additionally, The Challenger features Kent Moran, S. Epatha Merkerson and Justin Hartley.

 Filming began in January 2012 in The Bronx, New York, and the film was released domestically on September 11, 2015.

 Plot

-With the help of legendary boxing trainer Duane Taylor (Duncan), struggling Bronx auto mechanic Jaden Miller (Moran) turns to boxing to save him and his mother (Merkerson) from living on the streets.
+With the help of legendary boxing trainer Duane Taylor, struggling Bronx auto mechanic Jaden Miller turns to boxing to save him and his mother (Merkerson) from living on the streets.

 Cast

 Production

 The film was Kent Moran's directorial debut.
 He had previously starred in and produced Listen to Your Heart.

 Filming began on January 17, 2012, in The Bronx, where the film takes place and wrapped on July 10, 2012.

 Release

 The film was released domestically on September 11, 2015.